JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-jetpack-libraries.md

   `org.jetbrains.compose.runtime` artifact now serves as an alias.)
 * Compose Multiplatform implements:
    * Multiplatform versions of `androidx.compose.ui` and `androidx.compose.foundation`
-     which are available in Compose Multiplatform projects using the `compose.ui` and `compose.foundation` aliases.
+     which are available in Compose Multiplatform projects as `org.jetbrains.compose.ui` and `org.jetbrains.compose.foundation`.
-   * Multiplatform versions of `androidx.compose.material3` and `androidx.compose.material`.
+   * Multiplatform versions of `androidx.compose.material3` and `androidx.compose.material` which are similarly packaged (`org.jetbrains.compose.material3` and `org.jetbrains.compose.material`).
-     These are also available through aliases (`compose.material3` and `compose.material`), but, unlike the others, the Material 3 library is not coupled with Compose Multiplatform versions.
+     Unlike the others, the Material 3 library is not coupled with Compose Multiplatform versions.
      So, instead of the `material3` alias you can provide a direct dependency, for example on an EAP version.
    * Material 3 adaptive library as standalone artifacts (`org.jetbrains.compose.material3.adaptive:adaptive*`)